Tennis-Just Stop Oil protesters disrupt play twice on Wimbledon day three | Sports-Games

 Tennis-Just Stop Oil protesters disrupt play twice on Wimbledon day three

 This time one protester sprinkled ticker-tape on the court before being dragged away by three security staff.
 SWEPT AWAY Play resumed after the material was swept away, with both players helping to clear the court.
-A Wimbledon statement after the first incident said: "Following an incident on Court 18, two individuals have been arrested on suspicion of aggravated trespass and criminal damage and these individuals have now been removed from the Grounds," tournament organisers said in a statement.
+Wimbledon organisers and the Metropolitan Police said two male and one female protester were in custody on suspicion of aggravated trespass and criminal damage.

 Just Stop Oil protesters twice interrupted play on the third day of Wimbledon on Wednesday, releasing orange ticker-tape mixed with jigsaw puzzle pieces during matches on Court 18.